-Applications for NCWIT AspireIT Summer 2016 are open!
+Applications for NCWIT AspireIT Round 5 have closed.

 Interested in inspiring young women at the K-12 level to become technology makers while empowering high school and college women to teach and mentor them?
 We actively work year round to identify adults like you to become NCWIT AspireIT Program Partners.

 Using the NCWIT AspireIT near-peer model, Program Partners (adults who are NCWIT Alliance Members) support Program Leaders (students who are NCWIT Aspirations in Computing Community Members) in teaching younger girls the fundamentals of programming and computational thinking in fun, creative environments.

 Since 2013, NCWIT has gifted more than $400,000 to 140 programs, providing an estimated 150,000 instruction hours to nearly 4,000 girls in 30 states.
 As a Program Partner, you can help engage even more girls.
 Our goal is set for reaching 10,000 girls by 2018!

 Our Program Partners tell us they participate because they can: